kareematif-bakli/NLP-Natural-Language-Processing-Projects/Sentence Emojify using LSTM/README.md

 "Congratulations on the promotion! 👍 Let's get coffee and talk. ☕️ Love you! ❤️"

-You will implement a model which inputs a sentence (such as "Let's go see the baseball game tonight!") and finds the most appropriate emoji to be used with this sentence (⚾️).
+You will implement a model which inputs a sentence (such as "Let's go see the baseball game tonight!") and finds the most appropriate emoji to be used with this sentence (⚾️). i adore you ❤️ i love you ❤️ funny lol 😄 lets play with a ball ⚾ food is ready 🍴

 ### 2.1 - Overview of the model